culxe/Find-Indonesia-Tourism/README.md

 ##  Deployment
 The trained model is converted to TensorFlow Lite format for deployment on Android devices.
 This allows for on-device sentiment analysis, enabling users to quickly assess the sentiment of reviews directly on their mobile devices.

-For more detailed steps and implementation, you can refer to the [notebook](https://github.com/BangkitCapstoneFIT/ML-findindonesiatourism/blob/main/Analysis_Sentimen_Find_Indonesia_Tourism.ipynb)
+For more detailed steps and implementation, can refer to the [notebook](https://github.com/BangkitCapstoneFIT/ML-findindonesiatourism/blob/main/Analysis_Sentimen_Find_Indonesia_Tourism.ipynb)